Maikxx/real-time-web-1819/README.md

 This API does not contain a websocket connection, unfortunately, but I found the APIs that do exist with a socket connection, to be very boring.
 The ones that I have found pretty much only include the large social platforms, like Facebook and Twitter.
 I do not like to use social media, which also made me hesitant to use these APIs.
 Then when I wanted to try to use the real-time Instagram API, it appeared to be offlined by Facebook in 2018.

 I think that I can make something work with this API by polling a few times a second to simulate fully real-time data.

+### Endpoints

+* [Get all crypto currencies](https://min-api.cryptocompare.com/data/all/coinlist).
+This endpoint gives back an object of data with the crypto currency as a key, with the data it contains in an object in that key.
+From this endpoint I only use the FullName, Symbol and SortOrder.
+I store these (transformed) in the PostgreSQL database.
+This connection only happens when the `process.env.RUN_SEEDERS` is set to `'true'`.
+* [Get live updates for all crypto currencies](https://min-api.cryptocompare.com/data/pricemulti?fsyms=BTC,ETH&tsyms=EUR).
+This endpoint gives back an object with crypto currencies as keys, with an object containing the valuta of choice (this application will only use euro, because I am from Europe).
+This connection is being polled every second (more or less) and then stored in the `crypto_currencies` table in the database.
+The current value is being added to the `current_value` column.

+## Data life cycle

 ## Issues